Advanced Placement at Sandy Creek High School

 For information on AP requirements and course offerings, please review the AP Course Catalog.

-To sign up for AP courses, students should meet with their guidance counselor during registration.
+To sign up for AP courses, students should meet with their guidance counselor during registration and complete the AP Course Interest Form.

-Please review the AP Courses and Prerequisites List prior to registration.
+Please review the AP Course Guidance and Prerequisites List prior to registration.
+Watch the 2023-2024 AP/IB/Pathway Night Presentation.

 Why take AP Classes?